kieuphuong232/reproducibility-PADS-2025/README.md

 #### 3. Plot figures on MATLAB

-After executing the simulation and converting output data, follow these steps to generate the Figure 6 and Figure 7:
+After executing the simulation and converting output data, follow these steps to generate the Figure 6 and 7:

 1. Launch MATLAB on your system